Blessings for the Hebrew Month of Kislev

 1. The month of the tribe of Benjamin.
 He was the only one of the twelve born in the land of Israel.
 Let’s be sure to keep our eyes on Israel.
 Keep praying for it.
 Remember the Lord said to Abraham, “I will bless those who bless you” (Gen. 12:3).

 2. A month to develop your warfare strategies, and a month to have prophetic revelation for war.
 Benjamin was the most gifted with the bow (which represents the prophetic).
 Genesis 49:27 states, “Benjamin is a ravenous wolf; in the morning he shall devour the prey, and at night he shall divide the spoil.”
 Ask the Lord for strategies.
 Be sure to receive prophetic ministry, and meditate on prophecies you have already received.
 Don’t underestimate prophecy.
-“Despise not prophesying” (1 Thes.
+Paul reminds us, “Despise not prophesying” (1 Thes.
 5:20).

 5. A month to review your support system.
 Whom do you support?
 Who supports you?
 Who are your friends?
 Recognize that each one is from the Lord and treat them with honor and thankfulness.

 7. The month of a sense of peace and tranquility.
 Last month marked the beginning of Noah’s flood and was a reminder to us to understand that a flood is a sign that we have something in our lives we have to deal with.
 God doesn’t want you to have to go through a flood again.
 Warfare is not just battling against chaos attacking you.
 Rather, you must be on the offensive, attacking the conflict, and having peace in the midst of it.
+Again, do this by immediately talking to Jesus, your best friend.

 9. You may have to let God heal you of some trauma so you can sleep better as well as receive dreams (which are sometimes blocked by trauma).
 Some dreams are just God replaying a memory of something.
 If needed, ask the Lord to heal you of that trauma and He will.
 We know from Psalm 127:2 that “He gives His beloved sleep.”